 Although at this point I’ve been lucky enough to try the entire Paul John range, I decided to start with (spoiler alert) my favourite of the batch, which will give subsequent writeups of the others more of an interesting benchmark.

-Paul John Edited is their mildly peated, mildly sherried (?) middle-child.
-If the words “peat” and “sherry” conjure up images of Lagavulin or Highland Park you’re already on the right track.
+Paul John Edited is their mildly peated middle-child.
 Bottled at 46%, non-age-stated, natural colour and non-chill filtered.
 So off to a great start.

 India, show us what you got!

 A dark, rusty red-brown.

 Rich, check.
 Spice, check.
 Sweet – no doubt.
 And peat – oh yes, but fairly subtle.
 Wood-smoke, rather than the ashtray variety.
 Dusty old cupboards.
 Hot chocolate.
 Oranges.
 Yes.

 Yessir.
 Yes.
 Sir.
 Yessiree.
 If it isn’t my old friend, The Spice Tree.
 But what’s this?
 (Ding-dong) Peat! you’ve arrived.
 Peat, meet my friend, The Spice Tree.
 The Spice Tree, Peat is – (Peat and The Spice Tree begin making out aggressively.)
 Fast forward 9 months and Peat and The Spice Tree have had a beautiful baby, called Paul John Edited.
 Sniff.

 My suspicions about whether or not Edited uses a splash of sherry cask have never been confirmed, but I’ll be damned if there isn’t a little something going on here.
 Possibly just the result of this ludicrous world-class blending throwing me off.
 This is how’s its done gentlewomen – concentrate, Highland Park!